awsdocs/amazon-eks-user-guide/doc_source/update-managed-node-group.md

 ------
 #### [ eksctl ]

-   Upgrade a managed nodegroup to the latest AMI release of the same Kubernetes version that is currently deployed on the worker nodes with the following command\.
+   Upgrade a managed nodegroup to the latest AMI release of the same Kubernetes version that is currently deployed on the nodes with the following command\.

    ```
    eksctl upgrade nodegroup --name=node-group-name --cluster=cluster-name
    ```

    You can upgrade a nodegroup to a version that is one minor release later than the nodegroup's current Kubernetes version, up to the cluster's Kubernetes version\.
-For example, if you have a cluster running Kubernetes 1\.17, you can upgrade workers currently running Kubernetes 1\.16 to version 1\.17 with the following command\.
+For example, if you have a cluster running Kubernetes 1\.17, you can upgrade nodes currently running Kubernetes 1\.16 to version 1\.17 with the following command\.

    ```
    eksctl upgrade nodegroup --name=node-group-name --cluster=cluster-name --kubernetes-version=1.17